Shb743/HT-PY/README.md

 #Pre-Requisites
 The server does not need any pre-requisites other than python 2.7 with the standard libraries.

-For HTTPS support Open-SSL is required.
+For HTTPS support Open-SSL is required (with python version 2.7.9 or greater).

 *Note: I have not tested the server on windows.